Anjalizi/FindingDominantColors/README.md

 ```
 sun.jpg - The file under test.
 To test on your own file, put an image in the media folder and replace sun.jpg by the address of your image.

-3 - The number of dominant colors to be replaced.
+3 - The number of dominant colors to be shown.
 To get a different number of dominant colors, replace 3 by the number you want.

 ## Acknowledgments